Walt Disney World Marathon

-The Walt Disney World Marathon is an annual marathon held every January in Orlando, Florida by runDisney (a division of Disney Sports Enterprises).
+The Walt Disney World Marathon is an annual marathon held every January in Bay Lake, Florida by runDisney (a division of Disney Sports Enterprises).
 The race has been held since 1994.

-The marathon is part of a weekend race series that also includes a 5K, a 10K, and a half marathon, as well as a number of challenges involving one or more of these races.
+The marathon is one of the ten largest marathons in the United States, with over 10,000 finishers.
+It is part of a weekend race series that also includes a 5K, a 10K, and a half marathon, as well as a number of challenges involving one or more of these races.